-Early 2013: Missionaries begin social media proselyting
+Early 2013: Missionaries began social media proselyting

-April 2013: 58 new missions are created
+April 2013: 58 new missions were created

-June 2018: Updated “Preach My Gospel” is released
+June 2018: “Preach My Gospel” was updated

-September 2018: Mission calls are now delivered online
+September 2018: Mission calls now delivered electronically

 As reported by Church News, “The new, online call letter process will also allow missionaries to speed up possible visa applications and to often report earlier to their assigned missionary training center.”

 December 2018: New attire and grooming guidelines for sister missionaries

 The Church’s Missionary Training Centers in Spain, Chile, Argentina, and the Dominican Republic closed, due in part to the capacity of the new Mexico City MTC.
 The Guatemala MTC closed in September 2019 as well.

 ► You may also like: Where in the world are the Church’s 10 MTCs?

 February 2019: Updates made to missionary communication with family